groonga/gcs.groonga.org/docs/install/index.md

 If you got {{ site.gcs_version }}, Groonga CloudSearch is installed successfully!
 Yey!

+The all-in-one package also includes `gcs-console`, the administrative web interface server for Groonga CloudSearch.
+You can confirm the version of Groonga CloudSearch Console by the following command:

+    $ gcs-console --version
+    {{ site.gcs_console_version}}

+If you've got {{site.gcs_console_version}}, `gcs-console` is successfully installed!

 ## CentOS 6 {#centos}

 (CentOS 5 isn't supported because Python 2.5 or later is required.)